-34. When a lead independent director has been appointed, the bylaws or board of directors regulations should grant him or her the following powers over and above those conferred by law: chair the board of directors in the absence of the chairman or vice chairmen give voice to the concerns of non-executive directors; maintain contacts with investors and shareholders to hear their views and develop a balanced understanding of their concerns, especially those to do with the company's corporate governance; and coordinate the chairman's succession plan.

-35. The board secretary should strive to ensure that the board's actions and decisions are informed by the governance recommendations of the Good Governance Code of relevance to the company.

-- 36. The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weakness detected in: - a) The quality and efficiency of the board's operation. - b) The performance and membership of its committees. - c) The diversity of board membership and competences. - d) The performance of the chairman of the board of directors and the company's chief executive. - e) The performance and contribution of individual directors, with particular attention to the chairmen of board committees.
+Complies x Complies in part Explain • • · • 34. directors regulation those conferred by or vice chairmen gi contacts with inve balanced understa s should gran law: chair the l ve voice to th stors and sha nding of thei t him or her coard of dire e concerns areholders r concerns the following ectors in the a of non-execu to hear their , especially the bylaws or board of powers over and above bsence of the chairman tive directors; maintain views and develop a those to do with the man's succession plan.
+Complies Complies in part Explain Not applicable x 35.
+The board secretary should strive to ensure that the board's actions and decisions are informed by the governance recommendations of the Good Governance Code of relevance to the company.
+Comp lies x Expla in 36.
+The board in full should conduct an annual evaluation, adopting, where necessary, an action plan to correct weaknesses detected in: a) The quality and efficiency of the board's operation. b) The performance and membership of its committees. c) The diversity of board membership and competences. d) The performance of the chairman of the board of directors and the company's chief executive. e) The performance and contribution of individual directors, with particular attention to the chairmen of board committees.
 The evaluation of board committees should start from the reports they send the board of directors, while that of the board itself should start from the report of the appointments committee.
 Every three years, the board of directors should engage an external facilitator to aid in the evaluation process.
 This facilitator's independence should be verified by the appointments committee.
 Any business dealings that the facilitator or members of its corporate group maintain with the company or members of its corporate group should be detailed in the annual corporate governance report.
 The process followed and areas evaluated should be detailed in the annual corporate governance report.

-37. When an executive committee exists, its membership mix by director class should resemble that of the board.
-The secretary of the board should also act as secretary to the executive committee

-38. The board should be kept fully informed of the business transacted and decisions made by the executive committee.
+Complies x Complies in part Explain 37. board.
+The se by director class should ald also act as secretary Complies Complies in part Explain Not applicable x 38.
+The board should be kept fully informed of the business transacted and decisions made by the executive committee.
 To this end, all board members should receive a copy of the committee's minute.

-39. All members of the audit committee, particularly its chairman, should be appointed with regard to their knowledge and experience in accounting, auditing and risk management matters.
+Complies Complies in part Explain Not applicable x 39.
+All members of the audit committee, particularly its chairman, should be appointed with regard to their knowledge and experience in accounting, auditing and ris management matters.
 A majority of committee places should be held by independent directors.

-40. Listed companies should have a unit in charge of the internal audit function, under the supervision of the audit committee, to monitor the effectiveness of reporting and control systems.
+Comp olies x Co mplies in pa rt Ex plain the supervision of the audit committee, to monitor the effectiveness of reporting and control systems.
 This unit should report functionally to the board's non-executive chairman or the chairman of the audit committee.

+40. Listed companies should have a unit in charge of the internal audit function, under

+Complies x Complies in part